 Rule #3: We want to prove that everyone can have a gorgeous space no matter what their budget is, so we are making this with pallets!

 Rule #4: We love a built-in look, but everything we build should be easily taken apart when we move.

 Ready for the story to begin?
 This post will be a fun tour of our pallet patio / outdoor room with lots of patio ideas and bohemian decor DIYs.
 For detailed DIY tutorials on each component, go to the list at the end.

 We want this outdoor space to evoke the beauty of the ocean near us, and some of our favorite places like Kauai .

 The materials, forms and colors are all inspired by the nature and culture of tropical islands, from turquoise water to yellow plumerias, from fishing baskets to tin roofs of island shacks.

-Remember the DIY pallet bench and table with beach pebbles?
+Remember the DIY pallet coffee table and benches with beach pebbles?
 Yes, those were designed for here!
 Now they look like built-in furniture don’t they?